ShrawaniGaikwad/Weather-App-React/README.md

 # React + Vite

-This is a Tic-Tac-Toe Project.
+This is a Weathre App Project.

 To execute this you need a node_modules folder by executing this command npm install.